LasseWolter/LasseWolter/README.md

 ### Hello 👋
+- 🧑‍💻 I am a tech enthusiast.
-💻🧑‍🤝‍🧑 I'm a tech enthusiast advocating the use of technology to benefit society.
+- 💻🤝🧑‍🤝‍🧑 I advocate the use of technology to benefit society.
-🪧🐢 I'm especially passionate about fighting climate change.
+- 🪧🐢 I'm passionate about fighting climate change.
+- 🕵️‍♂️ Details matter - I'm here to do things properly.

 <!--
 **LasseWolter/LasseWolter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.